Skip to main content

 7 mentions Positive Neutral Negative

-The gameplay is characterized as a casual yet skill-based experience that emphasizes challenge and mastery, offering a "pickup & play" feel.
-While it features unique and relaxing elements, some players find it too simple and repetitive, suggesting a need for more mechanics to enhance depth and engagement.
-Overall, it effectively conveys metaphorical themes through its straightforward gameplay.
+The gameplay is characterized as a casual yet skill-based experience that offers a unique and relaxing challenge, embodying a metaphor for life's challenges.
+While it provides a satisfying "pickup & play" feel, some players find it too simple and repetitive, suggesting a need for more mechanics to enhance depth and engagement.
+Overall, it balances accessibility with a rewarding mastery curve, though it may leave some wanting more complexity.

 • “So that's it guys: line/dash is a Bogostian video game about challenges and competition that shows us the metaphor of the challenges in our life through an original gameplay.”